eclipse-edc/IdentityHub/docs/developer/architecture/mgmt-api.security.md

   IdentityHub!**
 - _Participant context_: this is the unit of management, that owns all resources.
 Its identifier must be equal to the `participantId` that is defined in [DSP](https://github.com/International-Data-Spaces-Association/ids-specification).
-For the purposes of management API operations, IdentityHub assumes the ID of the `ParticipantContext` to be equal to the ID of the `ServicePrincipal`.
+For the purposes of Identity API operations, IdentityHub assumes the ID of the `ParticipantContext` to be equal to the ID of the `ServicePrincipal`.
-- Management API: collective term for all endpoints that serve the purpose of managing participant contexts and their resources.
+- Identity API: collective term for all endpoints that serve the purpose of managing participant contexts and their resources.
 Also referred to as: mgmt api
 - API Key: a secret string that is used to authenticate/authorize a request and that is typically sent in the HTTP header.
 Also referred to as: API token, API secret, credential